kosl/ihipp-examples/docs/week1.md

 **Compiling codes with OpenMP directives**

-You have already seen in step [E: Hello World!] how to compile C and Fortran codes with OpenMP directives:
+You have already seen in the step Hello World! how to compile C and Fortran codes with OpenMP directives:

 ~~~bash
 !gcc hello_world.c -o hello_world -fopenmp